-Both the men’s and women’s cross country teams have reached third place finishes in the team aspect of the HCAC championship meet after perennially placing near the bottom of the field prior to her arrival.
+Both the women’s and men’s cross country teams have reached second and third place finishes respectively in the team aspect of the HCAC championship meet after perennially placing near the bottom of the field prior to her arrival.
 Additionally, Bluffton’s first-in-school history individual men’s conference champion was crowned at the 2014 meet followed by the first-in-school history individual women’s conference champion at the 2017 meet.
 In back-to-back years, 2016 and 2017, the men’s team has now seen their post-season accolades include All-Region honors for men placing in the top thirty-five of the five-state Great Lakes Regional Championship meet.
 Academically, the 2017 regional meet also saw a male and female athlete garner the school’s first cross country All-Academic honors by virtue of individual finish position and cumulative GPA.

 On the track and field side of the equation, Brandt has assembled a high quality staff of assistant coaches, all accomplished in their own rights as athletes, and now bringing passion and expertise to their respective event groups.

-To date, over 70 times track and field school records have fallen under Brandt’s watch.
+To date, over 80 times track and field school records have fallen under Brandt’s watch.
 Individual conference champions have become common occurrences with a total of 32 earned through the 2017 outdoor championship.
 Freshman of the Year and Field Athlete of the Year honors have also been garnered by Bluffton athletes as well as conference championship meet records.
-All-Ohio champions and All-American performances at the indoor and outdoor NCAA Division III national championships have highlighted the accomplishments of the past two years.
+All-Ohio champions and three All-American performances at the indoor and outdoor NCAA Division III national championships have highlighted the accomplishments of the past several years.
 Of equal importance are the academic accolades Brandt’s athletes have garnered at both the conference and national level during her tenure.

 Brandt previously coached the Bloomsburg (Pa.)
 University women's cross country team to the NCAA Division II national championship meet in 2007 where they placed 15th after having won both the Pennsylvania State Athletic Conference (PSAC) and the NCAA Division II East Region championships, earning Brandt conference and regional coach of the year honors.
 That team included the first female cross country All-American in school history.
 During her decade at Bloomsburg (1999-2009), she helped to develop three other all-Americans, two in the women's 10,000-meter run and one, two-time honoree in men's cross country; four national cross country championship qualifiers; eight female qualifiers for the national track and field championship; eight PSAC track champions; and numerous All-PSAC and All-Region cross country runners, All-Conference track athletes, and All-Academic individuals and teams honored by the United States Track and Field and Cross Country Coaches Association.

-After leaving Bloomsburg, Brandt coached at Indiana Tech in Fort Wayne (2009-2010) and was subsequently an English and mathematics teacher in a residential program for girls in Warfordsburg, Pa.
-Her year-plus at Indiana Tech produced 35 NAIA national qualifying performances and seven all-American finishes in two indoor track seasons; 17 national qualifiers and seven all-Americans in one outdoor track season; and one male national qualifier in one cross country season.
+After leaving Bloomsburg, Brandt coached at Indiana Tech in Fort Wayne (2009-10) and was subsequently an English and mathematics teacher in a residential program in Warfordsburg, Pa..
+Her year-plus at Indiana Tech produced 35 NAIA national qualifying performances and seven All-American finishes in two indoor track seasons; 17 national qualifiers and seven All-Americans in one outdoor track season; and one male national qualifier in one cross country season.

-Brandt earned both her undergraduate in Humanities and her Master's in American Studies from the Pennsylvania State University Capital College, Harrisburg, Pa.
+Brandt earned both her undergraduate in Humanities and Master's in American Studies from Pennsylvania State University Capital College.
+Harrisburg, Pa.
 A five-time qualifier for the Boston Marathon, Brandt has also coached track and cross country at Susquehanna University in Selinsgrove, Pa., from 1998-99, and at Lower Dauphin High School in Hummelstown, Pa., from 1991-97.
-From 1989-98, she taught English and public speaking at Elizabethtown (Pa.)
+From 1989-98 she taught English and public speaking at Elizabethtown (Pa.)
 Area High School.